r3sgame/Giftwrap-/README.md

 # Giftwrap!
 Giftwrap is a Christmas-themed Python board game developed in under two days.
-Compete with a friend or a minimax algorithm to place the most gifts on the board!
+Compete with a friend or a custom minimax algorithm to place the most gifts on the board!

 (Please rate me well 🙏)